agudeloromero/EVEREST/README.md

-# EVEREST (pipEline Viral assEmbly chaRactEriSaTion)
+# EVEREST (pipEline for Viral assEmbly and chaRactEriSaTion)